Leftover Pasta Frittata

-Frittata is simply an egg-based Italian dish similar to an omelet or crustless quiche.
+Frittata is simply an egg-based Italian dish similar to an omelet or crustless quiche, similar to breakfast casserole with bacon.
 Usually made with additional ingredients such as meats, cheeses, or vegetables.
 So the possibilities are endless.

 It serves right from the oven to the table without any extra dishes.
 Not to mention it is quick cooking and very budget-friendly.

 Whether you have pasta with veggies, pasta with meat sauce or pasta with tomato sauce, any type of pasta will work for this recipe.
 The rest of the ingredients are pretty basic and easy to change up to suit your taste.

 - Half and half

 - Parmesan cheese

 For the fluffiest frittata, I like adding half and half to the eggs.
 Milk can be used instead.

 Best Pan for Frittata

 For the stovetop-to-oven method, use a well-seasoned cast iron skillet or an oven-safe, non-stick skillet.